ahmetmithat/buggyamb/Docs/quick_tour.md

 What kind of developer would ask the users if that request will cause a process crash not?
 Probably a buggy developer, right?

-Anyways, if you want to answer the developer's that weird question, you may want to keep browsing the other pages to see if it is working fine or not.
+Anyways, if you want to answer the developer's weird question, you may want to keep browsing the other pages to see if it is working fine or not.

 When I run this scenario on my development environment where Visual Studio is installed, the application kept working for some time but then the Visual Studio JIT Debugger is launched because it acted as my default debugger and it captured the process crash: